Ketogenic diets

 More fat and protein

 Those meal plans that push us towards ketosis by profoundly restricting all carbs but increasing energy-dense foods do succeed.
-More fats and protein but where should they come from?
+More fats and proteins but where should they come from?

 Then the body burns fat and protein for energy; gout is a potential side-effect if it all comes from meat.
 That should immediately raise certain questions.

 This is profoundly good for diabetics as blood-glucose drops, often dramatically.
-Medication must be reduced immediately and so strict ketogenic diets should only be followed under the direction of your doctor, or you could go into a coma.
+Medication must be reduced immediately and so strict ketogenic diets should only be followed under the direction of your doctor; you could go into a coma.
 Insulin is often halved within days.

 This means restricting starches; whole-grains, legumes and refined carbohydrates.
 The good, the bad and the ugly must all come under the hammer.